1. What do you know about the Microsoft SharePoint?

 SharePoint Services.
 Servers in a SharePoint Farm normally share common resources and owns a single Central Configuration database.

 Web Applications Vs Site Collections Vs Sites in SharePoint.

-SharePoint Site basically is a website.
-SharePoint allows us to create websites of specific types like Personal site, a Team Site, a social media site, a blogs or a Wiki Site etc.
+SharePoint Site is a website.
+SharePoint allows us to create websites of specific types like a Personal site, a Team Site, a social media site, blogs or a Wiki Site, etc.

 A Web Application is a collection of Site Collections in SharePoint OR in order way a site collection resides in a

 web application.
-Normally a SharePoint web application is corresponds to a website in IIS means when a SharePoint Web application is created, it creates a WebSite and an application Pool in IIS .
+Normally a SharePoint web application corresponds to a website in IIS means when a SharePoint Web application is created, it creates a WebSite and an Application Pool in IIS.